 “Indifference and neglect often do much more damage than outright dislike.” –The Order of the Phoenix

 Voldemort is often a metaphor for the consequences of ignoring problems rather than confronting them.
-The above Dumbledore quote is a reminder that apathy in the face of evil can sometimes be the most damaging of all.
+The above Dumbledore quote is a reminder that apathy in the face of evil can sometimes be the most damaging trait of all.

 “Dumbledore says people find it far easier to forgive others for being wrong than being right.” –The Half-Blood Prince